Spike01011/CodecoolShop/README.md

 ### About the Project:

-- Clio is an Digital Product Store That.
-We're selling Digital copies of video games from Developers all around the world.
+- Clio is an Digital Product Store that is selling Digital copies of video games from Developers all around the world.

 ### Used technologies:
 #### Backend technologies: